Sexual orientation in the United States military: 1910s–1940s

 With the mass mobilization and deployment of troops for operations in World War II, it became impractical to convene court-martial boards for homosexual conduct offenses.
 Commanders instead issued blue discharges – a form of administrative military discharge – to homosexual personnel.
 However, blue discharge holders faced difficulties in civilian life because the blue discharge carried with it a negative association.
 The Veterans Administration denied blue-discharge veterans the benefits of the G.I.
 Bill as a general policy.
 In 1944, a policy directive ordered that homosexuals were to be committed to military hospitals, examined by psychiatrists and discharged under Regulation 615-360, section 8.

 For example, staff sergeant Allen Irvin Bernstein, who was arrested in January 1944 by military police after a failed pickup attempt with another soldier, was confined in a psychiatric ward at Camp Lee, Virginia, and discharged within a month.
 He subsequently appealed the discharge decision, attaching a copy of his 140-page defense of homosexuality, Millions of Queers (Our Homo America), which, however, was ignored and remained forgotten and unpublished until rediscovered in 2010 by a researcher in the National Library of Medicine.
-Denied all veterans benefits, Bernstein continued to refile appeals with the Army until, 37 years later, the Army accepted his appeal and retroactively converted his blue discharge to an honorable discharge in 1981.
+Denied all veterans benefits, Bernstein continued to refile appeals with the Army until, 37 years later in 1981, the Army accepted his appeal and retroactively converted his blue discharge to an honorable discharge.

 Blue discharges were discontinued in May 1947 and replaced with two new headings, "general" and "undesirable".
-A general discharge was considered to be under honorable conditions though distinct from an "honorable discharge."
+A general discharge was considered to be under honorable conditions though distinct from an "honorable discharge".
 An undesirable discharge was under conditions other than honorable, yet distinct from a "dishonorable discharge".
 The Army also changed its regulations to ensure that homosexuals would not qualify for general discharges.
-Under this system, a servicemember found to be homosexual but who had not committed any homosexual acts while in service received an undesirable discharge.
+Under this system, a service member found to be homosexual but who had not committed any homosexual acts while in service received an undesirable discharge.
 Those found guilty of engaging in homosexual conduct were dishonorably discharged.